By Katie LeJeune

 Eldredge gets most of his memes from Facebook site

-communities dedicated to memes and video games (
+communities dedicated to memes and video games (Melee Hell in particular

 was brought up several times).
 Purvas prefers mobile apps like Instagram and